 The engine cowl framing, front nacelle opening and pod mount on what the engine is rooted on - note the cowl flap activators

 I would however make sure you leave about half a millimetre gap between these panels when applying them to the engine cowling frame as otherwise you are left with a gap at the end of the circle of cowlings – some seem to fit very well but a few have some gaps between them.
 I am sure you shouldn’t need to do this but you do need to cheat that gap just a little on each one to make a uniformed – nearly indistinguishable gap between each cowling piece.
+The engine cowl framing, front nacelle opening and pod mount on what the engine is rooted on - note the cowl flap activators

 The wings…are a very detailed and impressive part of the kit.
 They are correct in shape according to the best drawings I can find, they capture the correct angle from the front and include little nuances like the downward twisted tips and the detail of the surface is peppered with too-many-to-count tiny rivets which are the jewel of this kit’s crown.